LiorAtari/Surf-App/infrastructure/README.md

 # Final-project infrastructure
-Each directory contains the files and commands required to create the nessacery infrastructure for the Surf-App application.
+Each directory contains the files and commands required to create the necessary infrastructure for the Surf-App application.

 ![appLogo](surf-app-logo.jpg)